James at 15: TV movie

 The movie premiered to high ratings, topping the ratings for the week of September 5–11, 1977, with a 42% share of the viewing audience, quickly prompting NBC to approve a series.
-Associated Press writer Jerry Buck said of the pilot movie that it "captures the essence of growing up in America," adding, "It makes up for all the drivel we've had to put up with, such as Sons and Daughters and Hollywood High."
+Associated Press writer Jerry Buck wrote that the pilot movie "captures the essence of growing up in America," adding "It makes up for all the drivel we've had to put up with, such as Sons and Daughters and Hollywood High."

 Critical reception and controversy

-The show was highly praised for its realism and sensitivity, with a New York Times reviewer applauding the program's avoidance of stereotyping characters: "Sly, a jiving black student ... has solidly middle-class parents deeply involved in classical music" and a lower-middle-class classmate discovers that her father makes more money as a plumber than James' professor father.
-Tom Shales of The Washington Post opined:Not perfect, not revolutionary, not always deliriously urgent, James at 15 is still the most respectable new entertainment series of the season.
+The show was highly praised for its realism and sensitivity, with a reviewer from The New York Times applauding the program's avoidance of stereotyping characters: "Sly, a jiving black student...has solidly middle-class parents deeply involved in classical music" and a classmate discovers that her father makes more money as a plumber than James' professor father.
+Tom Shales of The Washington Post wrote:Not perfect, not revolutionary, not always deliriously urgent, James at 15 is still the most respectable new entertainment series of the season.
 Consistently, it communicates something about the state of being young, rather than just communicating that it wishes to lure young viewers.
 And if it romanticizes adolescence through the weekly trials and triumphs of its teen-age hero, at least it does so in more ambitious, inquisitive and authentic ways than the average TV teeny-bop.

 Critics also approved of its handling of James' first sexual experience, with a Swedish exchange student (Kirsten Baker) in the episode which aired February 9, 1978— at which point the show assumed the name James at 16.
-However, head writer Wakefield quit in a dispute with NBC over the use of the euphemism responsible for 'birth control' in the episode, as well as the network's insistence that James should feel remorse over his decision.
+However, head writer Wakefield quit in a dispute with NBC over the use of the euphemism "responsible" for "birth control" in the episode as well as the network's insistence that James should feel remorse over his decision.

-Behind the scenes, the show's original executive producers, Martin Manulis and Joe Hardy, were replaced by Ron Rubin in December 1977.
+Behind the scenes, Martin Manulis and Joe Hardy, the show's original executive producers, were replaced by Ron Rubin in December 1977.
 Despite the critical acclaim, the show lasted only one season.
-Kerwin was actually 16 when the series began, and had turned 17 when it was cancelled.
+Kerwin was age 16 when the series began and had turned 17 when it was cancelled.

 Awards and nominations

 Novelization

-Two novels were written by author April Smith, James at 15 and Friends.
+Two novels were written by author April Smith: James at 15 and Friends.

 Legacy

 Kevin Williamson, the creator of Dawson's Creek, cited this show as a major influence on him and named it as an inspiration for his show.
 Williamson said, "Dawson's Creek came out of my desire to do James at 15 for the '90s.
 It was very provocative and way ahead of its time."

 The Beastie Boys refer to the show in their song "Hey Ladies" ("I'm not James at 15 or Chachi in charge..."), from the album Paul's Boutique.

+The title of The Breakup Society's 2004 album James at 35 is a reference to James at 15.